-The prediction of the model for backward ρ -meson production in p p collisions is shown in Fig. 2.20(c), as a black solid thick line.
+The prediction of the model for backward ρ -meson production in p p collisions is shown in Fig. 2.20(c) as a thick solid black line.
 The red dashed line is the renormalization factor, integrated over x.
-The total pp cross section is the black dash-dotted line.
-The blue line is the parameterization of the inclusive ρ cross section from Ref.
+The total p-p cross-section is the black dash-dotted line.
+The blue line is the parameterization of the inclusive ρ cross-section from Ref.
 [271]).
-The available data are also shown, as different symbols and colors for inclusive measurements and as black squares for exclusive ρ production.
-Backward production can be of the order of several mb, therefore accessible at SPD also with the initial lower luminosity.
-Collecting precise, systematic data should help to refine the models and of great interest also for the collision on heavy targets.
+The available data are also shown as different symbols and colors for inclusive measurements and as black squares for exclusive ρ production.
+Backward production can be of the order of several mb, and, therefore accessible at SPD even with the initial lower luminosity.
+Collecting precise, systematic data should help to refine the models and is of great interest for the collision on heavy targets as well.
 Backward kinematics could constitute an original contribution to the field, offering an alternative possibility to produce neutron beams.